akshaybengani/Python-tutorials/README.md

 For more string functions [visit](https://docs.python.org/3/library/stdtypes.html#sting-methods)

 ## String Slicing
-* We can also look at any continous section of a string using a color operator
+* We can also look at any continuous section of a string using a color operator
 * The second number is one beyond the end of the slice = "up to but not including"
 * If the second number is beyond the end of the string, it stops at the end
 ```python